tonyketcham/puerh.wtf/content/categories/sheng.md

 ---
 id: 05b76485-6c96-4a93-aab1-ad9f0a615668
-title: Raw Pu-erh
+title: Sheng
 color: '#7f9a64'
 description: >-
   This is a relatively minimally processed genre of tea.
-Raw pu-erh can be made in the more traditional, handmade method, or in factories with more automation and arguably less attention to the nuances of the leaf which has an effect on the final product.
+Sheng can be made in the more traditional, handmade method, or in factories with more automation and arguably less attention to the nuances of the leaf which has an effect on the final product.